Completely Transforming the Digital Presence of a Real Estate Client

 About the Client

 The client operates in the real estate sector, focusing on residential properties.
 Their business depends heavily on lead quality, because each inquiry represents a potential buyer or investor, not just a website visitor.
+Their main goal was simple: attract people who were actively looking to buy property, not just browsing.

 The Challenge